A single copy of this article may be reprinted for personal, noncommercial use only.

 MRI uses radio waves and a powerful magnetic field to produce very detailed images of soft tissues such as the brain.
 To undergo an MRI scan, you must lie on a narrow pallet that slides into a long tube.
 The test often takes about an hour to complete.
 Some people may feel claustrophobic inside MRI machines, although the test itself is painless.

 - Electroencephalogram (EEG).
 An EEG monitors the electrical activity in your brain via a series of electrodes attached to your scalp.
-EEGs are often helpful in diagnosing some types of epilepsy, but may be normal in frontal lobe epilepsy.
+EEGs are often helpful in diagnosing some types of epilepsy, but results may be normal in frontal lobe epilepsy.

 Treatments and drugs